8 Inventory Management Techniques for Modern Merchants

 To succeed as a retailer of any kind—ecommerce, brick-and-mortar, multichannel, omnichannel—you must have strategic inventory management processes in place.

 If you don’t have a handle on your inventory activity—or worse, track it with outdated data entry methods and spreadsheets—the other pieces of your business can’t fall into place.
-Inventory management software tracks your inventory’s lifecycle, which helps you make smarter decisions related to your business’s inventory levels.
+Inventory management software keeps tracks your inventory’s lifecycle, which helps you make smarter decisions related to your business’s inventory levels.

 What Are Inventory Management Techniques?